My Study Bible

 Hebrew Yəhōwā, one vocalization of the Tetragrammaton יהוה (YHWH), the proper name of the God of Israel in the Hebrew Bible/Old Testament.
 It is considered one of the seven names of God in Judaism and a form of God’s name in Christianity.
 Covenant making covenant keeping GOD.
 For more info click here

-, and the king’s hand was restored him again, and became as it was before.
+, and the king’s hand was restored to him, and became as it was before.

 13:7 And the king said to the man of Elohim אֱלֹהִים